 A chimney is a vertical channel, often made of stainless steel, concrete, clay, or brick, that allows smoke and combustion gases from an interior fireplace or furnace to safely escape through the roof of a home.
 Not all homes have a traditional brick chimney, and not all fireplaces need a chimney, but for those homes with a chimney, repair is sometimes inevitable.

-According to HomeAdvisor, homeowners can expect to pay between $160 and $750 for chimney repair, with the national average chimney repair cost falling in the middle at $455.
+According to HomeAdvisor and Angi, homeowners can expect to pay between $160 and $750 for chimney repair, with the national average chimney repair cost falling in the middle at $455.
 There are several factors that influence the final price of a chimney repair, including repair type, chimney type, permits, and emergency fees.

 This guide will cover the top considerations when homeowners are estimating chimney repair cost, along with common signs that a chimney repair may be required and tips for saving money when hiring a chimney repair company to address the problem.